Ask the average Christian what makes a small church grow and you’ll hear clichés like:

-While these sayings are true, they are also too spiritually ethereal and lack clarity to the struggling pastor of a small church.
+While these sayings are true, they are also too spiritually ethereal and lack clarity for the struggling pastor of a small church.

 Work Hard, Pray Hard

-- Prayer sensitises us to prompting of the Holy Spirit.
+- Prayer sensitises us to the prompting of the Holy Spirit

 It’s good to pray for:

-- a confidence and boldness to share the Gospel outside the four walls of the church
+- Boldness to share the Gospel outside the four walls of the church

-Faith without works is dead.
-Praying is just the starting point and not the be all and end all.
+But faith without works is dead and praying is just the starting point – not the be-all and end-all.

 We get to work in partnership with God to bring people to the saving knowledge of Christ.

-3 Areas to Focus On to Make Your Small Church Grow
+3 Areas Of Focus To Grow Your Small Church

 As you pray and connect with God, let me share with you three focus areas I believe the small church pastor should prioritise to help his small church grow: